Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 - I want to be able to view my recipes on my own profile page, separate to other user's recipes
 - I want to easily add, edit and delete my own recipes
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
+- I want to log out when I am finished using the site and clear session data

 ## Design